-Grease Trap: A grease trap, or hydromechanical grease interceptor, is GCE identified as an "under the sink" reservoir, a small container with baffles, or a floor trap.
+Grease Trap: A grease trap is GCE identified as an "under the sink" reservoir, a small container with baffles, or a floor trap.
 For a FSE approved to install a grease trap, the "minimum" size requirement is the equivalent of a 20-gallon per minute/40 pound capacity trap.